Tuition and Financial Aid

 Guidelines for Determination of Residency for the Purpose of Admission and Assessment of Tuition and Fees

-Prior to the final acceptance for admission, each successful applicant must enter a contract with the MSU CVM in which the applicant agrees and obligates himself/herself to pay the tuition, fees and expenses applicable to the applicant's resident or non-resident status, as determined by the MSU CVM, that exists at the time the applicant submits their VMCAS application; further, the applicant must agree and obligate himself/herself in the contract to continue to pay the tuition, fees and expenses during the applicant's entire MSU CVM DVM education experience that are applicable to that same initial stats determination, thereby waving any right to petition for a change in residency status for the purpose of calculating tuition.
+Prior to the final acceptance for admission, each successful applicant must enter a contract with the MSU CVM in which the applicant agrees and obligates himself/herself to pay the tuition, fees, and expenses applicable to the applicant's resident or non-resident status that exists at the time the applicant submits their VMCAS application.
+In addition, the applicant must agree and obligate himself/herself in the contract to continue to pay the tuition, fees and expenses during the applicant's entire MSU CVM DVM education experience that are applicable to that same initial status determination, thereby waiving any right to petition for a change in residency status for the purpose of calculating tuition.

-Please be aware that the Registrar's Office at Mississippi State University is the office that processes petitions for Mississippi residency.
-Applicants that wish to petition for Mississippi residency must do so prior to submission of their VMCAS application.
+Please be aware that the Office of the Registrar at Mississippi State University processes petitions for Mississippi residency.
+Applicants that wish to be considered a Mississippi resident must be certified prior to the submission of their VMCAS application.
+If not certified, the applicant will be placed within the non-resident pool for that particular application cycle.

 An admitted applicant's status will not change for his or her entire MSU CVM veterinary medical educational period.